All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Because Sermorelin works through the pituitary rather than replacing its function, several important safety advantages follow:

-• Your body cannot produce more GH than its pituitary is capable of making, regardless of Sermorelin dose.
+• Your body can't produce more GH than its pituitary is capable of making, regardless of Sermorelin dose.
 This creates a natural ceiling effect.

 • Somatostatin continues to function normally, providing an "off switch" that prevents GH overproduction.